 Recently, Community-based tourism has become more available and more accessible in Bolivia and is even stimulated by the government.
 This type of tourism is managed by the community or on behalf of the community.

-Quick Tip: Experience the thrill of biking the Bolivia Death Road, one of the most dangerous roads in the world!
+, one of the most dangerous roads in the world!
 Enjoy amazing scenery as you descend from high-altitude mountains to jungle landscapes.

 Some possibilities are: